emmaC11/PP1-starwars/README.md

 * When reducing the screen size, the content inside the phrase cards was overflowing outside the container.
 To fix this bug, I added a media query when the screen size is equal to or less than 500px.
 In this query, I changed to opacity to 1 so the content is displayed and the hover effects are redundant.
 * When viewing the website on a large monitor at work, the site was not responsive.
 To fix this bug, I updated the css measurements from pixels to rem, making the site more reliable and responsive regardless of screen size.
 * When validating my html code, I used several h1 tags throughout the website - this is not best practise.
 I refactored my code to only have one h1 tag that is visible to screen-readers only to ensure my site is acessible to everyone.
+* When viewing the website in edge and interent explorer, the background image was not rendering.
+After some investigation, I discovered edge and interent explorer cannot render AVIF files.
+To fix this bug, I converted the AVIF background image to a JPG file.

 ## Technologies Used
 * [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5)